 A broken washer or dryer in your home can be a huge inconvenience.
 Most homeowners are far too busy to have to visit a laundromat.
 In order to avoid piles of dirty laundry around your home, you’ll want to enlist the services of a professional appliance repair service for washer repair or dryer repair.
-Be sure to choose an affordable, reliable appliance repair company that offers same-day service like Grand Prairie Appliance Repair.
+Be sure to choose an affordable, reliable appliance repair company that offers same-day service like Peerless Appliance Repair.

 Repairmen have the tools, training and professional experience to complete both basic and complicated repairs in the original service appointment.
 We stock our service vans with replacement parts for popular brands of washers and dryers – including GE, LG, Kenmore, Sears, Bryant, Carrier, Armstrong, Goodman, Lennox, Amana and more!